Block title

 “In a series of interwoven storylines: a drug trafficker arranges a multi-cartel Fentanyl smuggling operation; an architect recovering from an Oxycodone addiction tracks down the truth behind her son’s disappearance; a university professor battles unexpected revelations about his employer, a pharmaceutical company bringing a new ‘non-addictive’ painkiller to market.”
 (Deadline)

-“Get to You” was recorded at Moose House Studios in Baltimore and engineered by Mathew Oral.
-Distributed by the indie film upstart Quiver, the movie starring Gary Oldman, Armie Hammer, and Evangeline Lilly will be in theaters nationwide on February 26, 2021, followed by a digital and on-demand release March 5.
+“Get To You” was recorded at Moose House Studios in Baltimore and engineered by Mathew Oral.
+Distributed by the indie film upstart Quiver, the movie starring Gary Oldman, Evangeline Lilly, Armie Hammer, and Lily-Rose Depp premiered in theaters nationwide on February 26, 2021.
+This was followed by a digital and on-demand release March 5, 2021.

 • At Moose House studio